snejati86/proximityservice/README.md

-# proximityservice
+# Proximity service

-Simple proximity service
+This is an implementation of a proximity service that supports fetching entities by longitute and latitude.